qgallouedec/panda-gym/docs/custom/custom_robot.rst

 - the ``get_obs()`` method and
 - the ``reset()`` method.

-For the purpose of the example, we consider here that our URDF file defines a very simple robot, consisting of two links and a single joint.
-The URDF file thus looks like
+For the purpose of the example, let's use a very simple robot, whose URDF file is given below.
+It consists in two links and a single joint.

 .. code-block:: xml